 Advantage- Lower Commission

 Owners can save money on real estate commissions by pocket listing.
 If you list publicly, you usually have to pay 5% or 6% sales commission total.
 Half of that is a buyers agent commission of 2.5% or 3%.
 If the listing agent represents both buyer and seller, I know a lot of agents who are happy to give a commission discount- usually 4% but sometimes less.
 If the seller is a lawyer or part-time real estate agent or has an agent friend who will work for a minimal flat fee or drastically reduced commission- they can get away with offering a buyer’s agent a normal commission and save on the seller side fee.
-Any way you slice it, the seller usually saves 1% or 2% on commissions when pocket listing, which gets them some of the money back they are giving up by not listing publicly.
+Any way you slice it, the seller usually saves 1% or 2% on commissions when pocket listing, which gets them a little money back that they might be giving up by not listing publicly.